 Paper, vinyl, and polyester are the most common materials used for printable stock.
-Your forms supplier can provide information on whether the printable stock you want to use can withstand temperatures of 225°C (437°F) [temperatures vary between printers; check the section for your specific printer] and pressures to 25 psi.
-Carefully test the stock to ensure it functions satisfactorily with your printer.
+Your forms supplier can provide information on whether the printable stock you want to use can withstand temperatures up to 225°C (437°F) and pressures up to 25 psi.
+Carefully test the stock to make sure it functions satisfactorily with your printer.